intuition-dev/INTUITION2/pug/readme.md

 Done!

 Note there is one *on purpose* limitation in mbake CLI: it must start w/ index.pug (and must have dat.yaml).
-You can of course still use include and extends (include and extends are pug keywords) as you wish.
+You can of course still use include and extends (include and extends are Pug keywords) as you wish.
 So to make a new page/screen you must create a new folder.
 This helps organize the code and the hyperlinks.

+## Extending Pug!

+Html and Pug have elements like div, article, etc. that Pug and browsers know.
+We can create custom elements using native api of a browser: no need to download any library.
+Well, you do need polyfill for IE11, but native custom elements work on IE11.

+### Extending Pug w/ Custom Elements example